Where to Stay in Granada First Time: Best Areas

 In the 13th century, this Moorish district was a wealthy area with palaces and grand houses, also known as cármenes.
 After the reconquest of Granada in 1492 by the Catholic Kings, the original mosques were replaced with churches.

-You will find the 16th-century Church Of San Salvador which is located on the site Great Mosque of Granada. it has Arab-style ceilings and beautiful horseshoe arches.
+You will find the 16th-century Church Of San Salvador, built on the site Great Mosque of Granada. it has Arab-style ceilings and beautiful horseshoe arches.

 Whether you want to spend days wandering the streets and dining in tea rooms and the evenings relaxing with a glass of wine as you take in the views of the Alhambra fortress and the Sierra Nevada mountains.

-Best places to stay in Granada near Albaicin:
+Best places to stay in Granada in Albaicin:

 luxury ($$$): Eurostars Gran Via This 5-star hotel is located within 10 minute walk from famous Albaicin.
 It features a spa area with a Turkish bath, massage rooms, an on-site restaurant with buffet breakfast, and free wifi. it provides spacious rooms with modern décor and comes with a large private bathroom, and air conditioning.